No Ice-Cream

 When I started going to the dentist, there were no appointment reminders by text, no receptionist, no cheerful greeting, no dental assistant, no consultation, no comfy chair, no TV on the ceiling, no preventative cleaning, no x-ray, no chair-side calming manner, no freezing for fillings, no privacy, no caps, no implants, no tooth whitening, no questions about where I went on my most recent vacation, no dental plan, and no goodie bag with dental swag on departure.

 Dentists had two types of drilling mechanisms to choose from in the 1960s, belt-driven or pneumatic.
-The one Dr Hewitt fixed my teeth with sounded like Dad’s air wrench, the one he used to remove bolts from cultivator shanks on the farm.
+The one Dr Howard fixed my teeth with sounded like Dad’s air wrench, the one he used to remove bolts from cultivator shanks on the farm.

 While I was reclining in the dentist’s chair today, a young boy was getting a filling in the next cubicle.
 I couldn’t help but compare his experience with mine in 1965.